aFuerst/PyCUDA-Raster/README.md

 [PyCUDA](https://mathema.tician.de/software/pycuda/)

+[PyQt4](https://wiki.python.org/moin/PyQt) (Only needed for stand-alone GUI version)

 This list may not include all of the dependencies the above programs require.
+Instructions on where to download dependedncies from and some installation tips are in Setup-instructions.txt.

 The gpustruct class included here was taken from another [git repo.](https://github.com/compmem/cutools)